Temperament Tests for Picking a Puppy

 A temperament test is not a crystal ball, but it can help you gain insights into a puppy's (or dog's) personality.
 Keep in mind that the puppy's behavior as an adult will depend on many factors, including his life experiences and the parenting and training he receives from his pet parents (that's you!).

-I mean, you may know what characteristics that you want in a puppy, but you need to know how to pick out those traits while looking at a litter of puppies or a lineup of dogs at a shelter.
+You may already know what characteristics you want in a puppy, but you need to know how to pick out those traits while looking at a litter of puppies or a lineup of dogs at a shelter.

 Dominance Vs. Independence